 “Fundamental skills such as good communication, attention to detail, thoroughness, and professionalism are expected,” Beeko said.

-To fill the role of a Physical Therapist Assistant, professionals should be knowledgeable regarding how to treat patients through exercise, massage therapy, gait, balance training and other therapeutic interventions.
+Physical Therapist Assistant, professionals should be knowledgeable on how to treat patients through exercise, massage therapy, balance training and other therapeutic interventions.
 They should also be able to observe and record patient progress, as well as to operate the necessary devices for intervention, such as walkers.
 Lastly, PTA’s must be able to educate patients and their family members, much like a Health Educator would, about what to do after treatments, and if anything needs to be done at home following the treatment.